Homebrew/homebrew-cask-fonts/CONTRIBUTING.md

 To get from the Font's canonical name to a Cask token:

+  * remove strings such as "font", "ttf", "otf", "true type", etc. from the canonical name that don't add meaning not assumed in the context of a font package
   * prepend the string `font-` to the canonical name, to prevent clashes with Application tokens
   * expand the `+` symbol into a separated English word: `-plus-`